 2. Other Information We Collect About You.

 We collect personal data about you directly from you, from others (e.g., your employer if you use an enterprise account), and automatically when you use the Services.
-If the personal data we process is needed to comply with law, or to enter into or perform an agreement with you, we will inform you accordingly at the time of such data collection.
-If we cannot collect this data, we may be unable to on-board you as a customer or provide products or services to you.
+If the personal data we process is needed to comply with the law or to enter into or perform an agreement with you, we will inform you accordingly at the time of such data collection.
+If we cannot collect this data, you acknowledge we may be unable to on-board you as a customer or provide products or services to you.

 Information We May Collect Directly from You.